-2. Straightforward user experience: The user interface of Chrome OS is simple and clean.
+The user interface of this operating system is simple and clean.
 It is simpler and cleaner than macOS and of course, arguably more straightforward than Windows.
 Remember that this operating system is simply a web client or in other words, a web browser that runs in a Chromebook.

 The Android integration also means that the app ecosystem for Chrome OS has greatly expanded.
 Users can now download and install both from the Chrome Web Store and the Google Play Store.